gfoley15/pandas_challenge/README.md

 - Analyzes school performance based on school type (charter or district).
 The analysis uses the per-school summary DataFrame to show performance metrics for each school type.

 Trends
-The report includes written descriptions of at least two observable trends based on the data analyzed.
+The report includes written descriptions observable trends based on the data analyzed.
+Data analysis provided in Jupyter Notebook.

-##Usage
+## Usage
 Clone or download this repository.
 Ensure you have Jupyter Notebook and Pandas installed on your system.
 Open the Jupyter Notebook file (School_District_Analysis.ipynb) to explore the analysis report.

-##Note
+## Note
 This report was created using Jupyter Notebook and Pandas library.